MaxRobertsDear/blog/content/blog/Acebook-1/index.md

 ---
-title: First Group Project - Day 1 Reflections
+title: 1st Group Project using Ruby-on-Rails
 date: "2019-05-20T22:12:03.284Z"
-description: Getting started ..
+description: Focus on developing good process
 ---

 # Acebook Challenge

-Below is a record of our processes and learning throughout the 2 week Facebook clone challenge.

-#### Week 1, Monday, Morning
+Having spent the first 8 of 12 weeks on the Makers software engineering course pairing on challenges, it was time for our first group project.
+Over a 2 week period, we would work in a team of 6 to build a Facebook clone.

+The focus of this exercise was to develop good process:

+**Testing**
+* 90% or greater test coverage.
+* You can articulate why any test exists (or does not exist).
+* Every feature is tested from the user's perspective.

+**Good distribution of work**
+* The team co-owns the code.
+* Every member of the team has made commits.
+* Every completed ticket has a closed (or merged) Pull Request.

+**Quality of work**
+* Clear commit messages.
+* The Linter passes on all commits.
+* All pull requests are peer reviewed.

+**Documentation**
+* A project description.
+* How to install and run it.
+* How to run tests.

+### What we did
-The 2 week project was kick-started with a morning stand-up in which the following goals were decided:
+*The 2 week project was kick-started with a morning stand-up in which, among other things, the following goals were agreed upon:*

-Timetable:
+*Timetable:*

 | Time          | Designation   |
 | :-----------: | :------------:|